ppy/osu-wiki/news/2019-12-28-new-themed-beatmap-packs.md

 ### What else to expect

 While I believe we're doing very well already, we're also just getting started.
 Currently, I'm the only active person that coordinates the uploads, as well as the accessibility and maintenance of the packs, so it's a little slow.
 But I'm glad I could help a lot of people so far and that I have received so much great feedback.
-If you are interested in taking a look at what we are working on, or if you want to report an error/bug in a pack, you can join our Discord server and spectate our doings.
-Alternatively, you could also join the group if you're interested!
-Please check out the [forum thread](https://osu.ppy.sh/community/forums/topics/933379) for information on how to get to the server.
+If you are interested in taking a look at what we are working on, want to report an error/bug in a pack, or want to join the group, please check out our [forum thread](https://osu.ppy.sh/community/forums/topics/933379).

 I also recommend following [@osuMapPacks](https://twitter.com/osuMapPacks) on Twitter to stay up-to-date with news, fixes, new packs, and more.
 With that said, I can't really say when the next news post will be, since we're a group that takes time to work on packs individually, but you can still contact me if you have any questions.
 I hope you have an amazing day and download lots of packs.
 Thank you for reading!